-Let’s say our product specifically also has Vitamin C and Rose Oil in it.
+Let’s say our product specifically also has Vitamin C and rose oil in it.
 We can add more key ingredients, and get a targeted phrase: squalene vitamin C rose oil.

 Once you have some good keywords in hand, you can strategically place them in your product descriptions.

-Do not, by any means, keyword-stuff.
+Avoid keyword stuffing.
 This is easy to do in short descriptions (300 words or less).
 To avoid it, use your focus keyword no more than a few times:

 - Once in the page’s URL